ngntrgduc/english-learning-system/README.md

-  find        Find vocabs using fzf. head        'head' functionality. llm         Definition, word form, and sentences with given vocabs. prompt      Prompt whatever you want random      Get random vocabs. start       List all vocabs start with some character. stat        Show vocab statistics.
+  find        Find vocabs using fzf. head        'head' functionality. llm         Definition, word form, and sentences with given vocabs. paragraph   Generate a paragraph with given vocab. prompt      Prompt whatever you want. random      Get random vocabs. start       List all vocabs start with some character. stat        Show vocab statistics.